-2. Upon request, Customer will provide updated credit information (on Penhall’s standard form).
+- To set up an account, and upon request thereafter, Customer will provide updated credit information on Penhall’s standard form.
 Any and all credit, financial and other information submitted to Penhall shall be true, correct, and complete on the date submitted.
-Penhall may at any time obtain credit information about Customer from any credit bureau, its employer, or any other person in connection with any of Customer’s dealings with Penhall and Penhall may disclose (automatically or upon request) credit information about Customer to credit bureaus and to persons with whom Customer has or proposes to have financial dealings or if Penhall believes disclosure is required by law.
-Customer hereby consents to the collection, use, and disclosure of any personal information disclosed to Penhall, if any, in order for Penhall to determine Customer’s credit worthiness, to meet Customer’s requests for services, to administer accounts, and to comply with legal requirements.
-Without limiting the foregoing, Customer hereby consents to the disclosure of personal information to third parties where required in order to obtain credit reports and credit references and to otherwise determine credit worthiness.
+Penhall may at any time obtain credit information about Customer from any credit bureau or third party in connection with any of Customer’s credit application and Penhall may disclose (automatically or upon request) credit information about Customer to credit bureaus and to persons with whom Customer has or proposes to have financial dealings or if Penhall believes disclosure is required by law.
+Customer hereby consents to the collection, use, and disclosure of any personal information disclosed to Penhall, if any, in order for Penhall to determine Customer’s credit worthiness, to meet Customer’s requests for services, to administer accounts, and to comply with legal requirements, including, without limitation, disclosure of personal information to third parties to obtain credit reports and credit references and to otherwise determine credit worthiness.

-3. If at any time, Penhall owes credits, refunds, or other monies to Customer, Penhall has the right, at its sole discretion, to set off these amounts against any unpaid invoices.
+- If, at any time, Penhall owes credits, refunds, or other monies to Customer, Penhall may, at its sole discretion, set off these amounts against any unpaid invoices.

-4. Customer covenants that it has or will comply with all state, federal, and local taxes, orders, laws, statutes, ordinances, codes, rules, and regulations (collectively, “Applicable Law”) with respect to safety, accident prevention, property damage prevention, and safe work practices.
-Customer covenants that it has or will conduct inspections to determine if safe working conditions and equipment exist.
-Customer further covenants that, when appropriate, timely notice has been given of a planned excavation in accordance with Applicable Law.
+- Customer represents that it will comply with all state, federal, and local laws, statutes, ordinances, codes, orders, rules, and regulations (collectively, “Applicable Laws”) with respect to safety, accident prevention, property damage prevention, and safe work practices.
+Customer represents that it has or will conduct inspections to determine if safe working conditions and equipment exist.
+Customer further represents that, when appropriate, it has obtained all required permits and authorizations for any work to be performed, including, without limitation, any notices of planned excavations in accordance with Applicable Law.

-6. Unless otherwise agreed to in writing prior to Penhall’s arrival on site, it is Customer’s responsibility to: locate, identify, mark, and de-energize any buried or hidden utility services; provide layout for areas to be drilled, sawcut, broken-out, excavated, or x-rayed; and provide safety rails, covers, hoarding, platforms, etc., all in accordance with Applicable Law.
+- Unless otherwise agreed to in writing prior to Penhall’s arrival on site, it is Customer’s responsibility to locate, identify, mark, and de-energize any buried or hidden utility services; provide layout for areas to be drilled, sawcut, broken-out, excavated, or x-rayed; and provide safety rails, covers, hoarding, platforms, etc., all in accordance with Applicable Law.

-7. Certain government agencies and owners specify that concrete slurry created during the cutting process be collected, removed from the job site, and properly disposed of.
-Slurry collection and disposal is not included in the price of services provided by Penhall and will be performed when required by Applicable Law or requested by Customer at standard hourly rates.
+- Certain government agencies and project owners specify that concrete slurry created during the cutting process be collected, removed from the job site, and properly disposed of.
+Slurry collection and disposal is not included in the price of services provided by Penhall and will be performed when required by Applicable Laws or when requested by Customer at standard hourly rates.
 In the event Customer desires to perform the slurry clean up with its own crews and equipment, Customer shall so indicate by notifying Penhall in writing.

 TERMS SPECIFIC TO SCANNING SERVICES